 Follow-up on students’ tardiness and absences within a grade (policy)

-Design and maintain agora space to support school mission and values.
+Design and maintain the grade level agora space to support the school mission and values.

 Deans attend two summer retreats in order to plan for the upcoming year.
 Once in June and again in August with mutual dates set with the AP for Student Life.

 Bachelor’s Degree required.
-Masters degree in educational leadership, counseling, social work preferred.
+Masters degree in educational leadership, counseling, or social work preferred.

-8 years+ of excellent middle school teaching experience
+8 years+ of excellent and prior middle school teaching experience

-Proven effectiveness in time management, organization, and planning
+Proven effectiveness in time management, organization, and short-term and long term planning

 Must have a keen sense of understanding of the developmental age group of middle school aged students (11-14 years of age)